-The Fakest Thing About ‘Love It or List It’ Isn’t What You Think
+‘Love It or List It’: The Fakest Thing About the HGTV Show Isn’t What You Think

 HGTV is considered the “comfort food” of television.
 But even the biggest fans of the network know that almost every show you watch is fake in some way.
 House Hunters, Fixer Upper, Beachfront Bargain Hunt, and Love It or List It are all guilty of tricking fans in some major way.

 Most viewers don’t care too much about being deceived.
-It’s much more entertaining to watch Love It or List It with the overly dramatized bickering between Hilary and David, and between the homeowners themselves, than to see things for how they really are.
+It’s much more entertaining to watch Love It or List It with the overly dramatized bickering between Hilary Farr and David Visentin, and between the homeowners themselves, than to see things for how they really are.

 But the one biggest fakery on this popular show isn’t what you think.